• Deutsch

 Compatibility Token

-A historical artifact (Mozilla/5.0) that now signals general compatibility with modern web standards.
-It is almost universally present.
+A historical artifact (Mozilla/5.0) that now just signals general compatibility with modern web standards.
+Almost universally present.

 Mozilla/5.0